keithnoguchi/arch-on-air/README.md

 As WM is more of based on the personal preference, please skip this section if you use something different.
-I use [dwm](http://dwm.suckless.org/) these days, for their simplicity and custmizability.
+I use [dwm](http://dwm.suckless.org/) these days, for their simplicity and the ease of use.

-Install some of the X libraries, first
+Install some X libraries and the stuff, first

 ```
-air$ sudo pacman -S libxft libxinerama
+air$ sudo pacman -S libxft libxinerama pkg-config
 ```

 then, clone the latest `dwm`